NSIAppDev/MoviesAppTutorial/Tutorial/DisplayMovieComponent.md

 <style lang="scss"></style>
 ```
 ## Registering the Component
-Back in `app.vue`, we need to update our template to use our new component.
+Back in `App.vue`, we need to update our template to use our new component.
 The html we removed will be replaced with:
 ```html
 <movie v-for="movie in movies" v-bind:movie="movie" v-bind:key="movie.id"></movie>
 ```